neuml/txtai/docs/cloud.md

 ![cloud](images/cloud.png#only-light)
 ![cloud](images/cloud-dark.png#only-dark)

 Scalable cloud-native applications can be built with txtai.
-The following container runtimes are supported.
+The following cloud runtimes are supported.

 - Container Orchestration Systems (i.e. Kubernetes)
 - Docker Engine
 - Serverless Compute
+- txtai.cloud (coming in 2024)

 Images for txtai are available on Docker Hub for [CPU](https://hub.docker.com/r/neuml/txtai-cpu) and [GPU](https://hub.docker.com/r/neuml/txtai-gpu) installs.
 The CPU install is recommended when GPUs aren't available given the image is half the size.